Bet World Golf Championships Dell Match Play odds at Austin Country Club Field Lines

 Dell Match Play 2017 Promo Code

 Format: Match play – 18 holes

 Field: 64 players

-The 2015 Accenture Match Play Championship will take place on February 19-23, 2015, at The Ritz-Carlton Golf Club, Dove Mountain in Marana, Arizona.
-The Accenture will feature the top 64 players in the world in a knock-out format in February and we have all the latest betting news on the tournament.
+The 2017 Dell Match Play, formely Accenture Match Play Championship, will take place on March 22 to 26, 2017, at Austin Country Club, in Austin Texas.
+The WGC-Dell Match Play Championship will feature the top 64 players in the world in a knock-out format in March and we have all the latest betting news on the tournament.

-The WGC-Accenture Match Play has been played at The Ritz-Carlton Golf Club since 2009 until 2015.
+The WGC-Accenture Match Play was played at The Ritz-Carlton Golf Club since 2009 until 2015.
 For the 2017 PGA Season had a venue as well as a name change.

 Bet on the best golfers in the world as they go head-to-head in single-elimination match play competition for a top prize of $1 million and the coveted Walter Hagen Cup, named after one of the game’s greatest match-play players.

 The WGC Accenture Match Play Championship is part of the World Golf Championships series of tournaments and the title sponsor of the series' season-opening event, the Accenture Match Play Championship.
 This event is played at match play, rather than stroke play, and begins with a field of 64 golfers.
 The golfers face off in single-elimination, 18-hole, match-play matches, until two remain for the 36-hole championship match.

 Unlike stroke play, which tallies the number of strokes from all 18 holes to determine the winner, match play is a hole-by-hole format from the very first hole, providing a player with the ultimate test of his game.
 The player winning the most holes wins the match.